 - Determining the actual value of the individual assets

 - Determining which assets are marital property and excluding non-marital property

-At Flanagan Law Offices, LLC, our Rhode Island marital property division attorney has decades of legal practice experience and is capable of accurately addressing those questions.
 Details are important in your Rhode Island Divorce.
 Attorney Flanagan is a former Navy JAG officer and law professor at the Naval Justice School where he taught family law, trial advocacy and pension division.
-Please note, Attorney Flanagan is also an adjunct professor at Salve Regina University in Rhode Island.
-He knows you are concerned about whether you will lose everything you have worked for your entire life.
+Attorney Flanagan has also taught as an adjunct professor at Salve Regina University in Rhode Island.
+We know you are concerned about whether you will lose everything you have worked for your entire life.
 We understand what is at stake if a nuanced and persuasive approach is not taken with your case.
-Let Attorney Flanagan put his decades of experience in the Rhode Island Family Courts to work for you.
+Let Attorney Flanagan put his decades of legal experience in the Rhode Island Family Courts to work for you.

 Determining the Value of the Assets in Question

 Determining the actual value of significant assets often calls for the expertise of appraisers, actuaries and financial professionals.
 We have extensive experience working hand-in-hand with the necessary professionals to establish the proper value of:

 - Real estate (marital home, investment property, timeshares, family farms, vacation homes)

 - Investment portfolios

 - Luxury items (yachts, airplanes, helicopters)

 - Determining if an asset is part of the marital estate